ankiiitt/Voice-Translation-/README.md

-# Bing Voice Recognition API test
+# Aganitha Programme Exercise  2021

 ### Get ready to run the application